Algestrup (manor house): Adeler and Berner families, 1627-1809

 Berner's wife, Louise Christiane von Adeler, died just 28 years old in May 1759.
 He was later married second time with Henriette Margrethe von Lente-Adeler, a daughter of Theodor von Lente-Adeler of Lykkesholm and Leopoldine Cathrine Jørgensdatter Rosenkrantz.
 Sje kept the estate after her husband's death.
 In 1773, she ceded it to their son Theodor von Barner.

-1809-1867: Changing owners
+Changing owners, 1809-1867

 Johannes Schartau, a merchant from Copenhagen, purchased the estate in 1809.
 He was like many others hit by the economic crisis of the 1810s and in 1823 Algestrup was sold in a forced sale.
 The buyer was the crown and a new main building was subsequently built on the estate.